ishchhabra/zendesk_takehome/README.md

 ## How to run

+1. Clone the repository using `git clone https://github.com/ishchhabra/zendesk_takehome`

-1. Install dependencies using `pip install -r requirements.txt`
+2. Install dependencies using `pip install -r requirements.txt`

-2. To run the CLI, use the following command:
+3. To run the CLI, use the following command:

    ```sh
    python -m ticket_viewer.main_menu